-The bishops, as well as millions of practicing Catholics, are not going to have their concerns about Biden allayed by photos of him clinging to his rosary beads.
-He cannot at once declare himself to be a "devout Catholic" while at the same time supporting abortion-on-demand, gay marriage, sex transitioning for minors, and the war on religious liberty.
+As we approach Easter, the bishops, as well as millions of practicing Catholics, are not going to have their concerns about Biden allayed by photos of him clinging to his rosary beads.
+He cannot at once declare himself to be a "devout Catholic" while at the same time supporting abortion-ondemand, gay marriage, sex transitioning for minors, and the war on religious liberty.